-- B 8.1 The meteorologist should be familiar with the competition area weather and with VFR flying. - B 8.2 Actual weather and forecasts must be published prior to take-off and shall be in clear writing, NOT CODE, in English.
-A forecast for the next day should also be available. - B 8.3 General forecasts will be displayed on a convenient notice board outside the Briefing Room, before the first daily briefing commences, and will be updated. - B 8.4 Throughout each stage there should be an aircraft available to check deterioration of weather.
-Either a member of the Jury or the Chief Judge will accompany the check flight. - B 8.5 The weather minima during the competition are: - Ceiling at least 1000'feet - Visibility not less than five kilometres.
-(See also A 1.3) - B 8.6 The organizer will take the forecasted average wind in excess of 15 kts into account when computing the time schedule.
-He should use his judgment to decide the amount of the forecasted wind which will be used in the computation; the value will be noted in the flight instructions.
+- B 8.1 A competent meteorologist shall be available for the weather briefings. - B 8.2 The meteorologist should be familiar with the competition area weather and with VFR flying. - B 8.3 Actual weather and forecasts must be published prior to take-off and shall be in clear writing, NOT CODE, in English.
+A forecast for the next day should also be available.

+- B 8.4 General forecasts will be displayed on a convenient notice board outside the briefing room, before the first daily briefing commences, and will be updated. - B 8.5 The weather minima during the competition are: - Ceiling at least 1000'feet - Visibility not less than five kilometres.
+(See also A 1.3) - B 8.6 Throughout each stage there should be an aircraft available to check deterioration of weather.
+Either a member of the jury or the chief judge will accompany the check flight. - B 8.6 The organizer will take the forecasted average wind in excess of 15 kts into account when computing the time schedule.
+He should use his judgment to decide the amount of the forecasted wind which will be used in the computation; the value will be noted in the flight instructions. - B 8.7 If the wind speed near the ground is more than 25 kts, gusts included, flying will be stopped.
+If the crosswind component, gusts included, exceeds the lowest published maximum demonstrated crosswind or a stated limit, flying will be stopped on the runway in use.
+The maximum crosswind component for the competition will be announced before the competition starts.